Geetika09/Feedback-Sentiment-Analyzer/README.md

-# 🎮 Sentiment Analysis and Natural Language Processing for Marketing 🚀
+# 🎮 Feedback Sentiment Analysis and Natural Language Processing for Marketing 🚀

 Welcome to the **Sentiment Analysis and Natural Language Processing for Marketing** project!
 This project simulates the role of an NLP Specialist on a Growth Hacking Team, focusing on analyzing Amazon reviews for video games to understand customer sentiment.